Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation

 Why market research?

-Of all the potential customers who could choose your brand, some will spend more, be easier to influence and they’ll stay more loyal.
-Others will spend less, be harder to influence and they’ll jump to one of your competitors before you’ve finished saying sales promotion.
+Not all customers are the same.
+Among everyone who could choose your brand, some customers will spend more, be easier to influence and stay more loyal.
+Others will spend less, be harder to influence and they’ll jump to a competitor before you’ve finished saying sales promotion.

 It’s the job of market research to help you understand these differences and recommend what you do about them.